szeitlin/szeitlin-blog/content/dvc_vs_pachyderm.md

 # Would you ever use both?

-I can imagine a scenario where you'd use DVC for data and model tracking, and Pachyderm for serving.
+I can imagine a scenario where you'd use DVC for data and model tracking during local development, and Pachyderm for serving and iteration once the model is deployed.

 ----
 # Other things DVC can do